Title: New directions to Research Infrastructure in Digital Sciences

 Prior to that, he worked with the Telecommunication Network Group of the Electrical Engineering department at Politecnico di Torino (2001-2006) and held a Visiting Researcher position in the Computer Science division at University of California, Berkeley (2003-2004).
 He co-chaired the RT2, that federates the Institut Mines-Telecom researchers working on the networking domain (about 50 people from 5 schools in France), presently serves in the Steering committees of ITC and AINTEC, chaired ACM ICN (2016), the last 2 editions of ACM SIGCOMM AINTEC (2013,2014) and of the ACM SIGCOMM PhD School on Traffic Monitoring and Analysis (2014,2018) and participated in the program committees of 50+ conferences including IEEE INFOCOM, ACM CoNEXT and ACM SIGCOMM.

 He has coauthored 9 patents and 150+ papers in leading conferences (including IEEE INFOCOM, ACM SIGCOMM, ACM CoNEXT, ACM IMC and WWW) and journals (including IEEE JSAC, ACM/IEEE TON, ACM CCR, IEEE TMM) that attracted over 5000 citations (Google scholar) and received 7 best paper awards.
 He is Senior Member of IEEE (2013) and ACM (2015), received an IETF Applied Network Research Prize (2016), a Google Faculty Research Award (2015), and has been honored with Distinguished Member recognition from the INFOCOM TPC (2015, 2016, 2017, 2019).
-His current research interest include Machine learning, Internet traffic measurement, and high speed all-software networking, whereas previous interests included congestion control, Information centric networks, green networking, peer-2-peer networks, traffic engineering and vehicular networks.
+His current research interest include Machine learning, Internet traffic measurement, and high speed all-software networking, whereas previous interests included congestion control, Information-centric networks ,green networking, peer-2-peer networks and traffic engineering.